zozor/hgui/README.md

 	input.GetValue()

 This will use the replychannel, the SetX methods has a nil reply channel.
 Events that require a reply have to include the variable `reply` in the javascript.
 So the events look like this `SendEvent("reply = ...", replychannel)`.
 Webkit runs the javascript, and returns a `String(reply)` to the return channel.
-In the package's varies Value() methods, it usually looks like this
+In the package's various Value() methods, it usually looks like this

 	reply := make(chan string)
 	events <- Event("reply = ...", reply)